Help! I Hit an Object in the Road

 A natural reaction to an object in the road is to swerve around it.
 However, you should resist that urge: swerving can lead to even more extensive damage, depending on your speed and if you hit something else instead.
 Swerving to miss an object in the road and losing control and hitting a tree can be extremely dangerous.
 It can also be much more expensive in the long run.
 The object may have only caused minor, manageable damage while a tree can easily cause extensive damage and injury.
 Swerving to avoid an object in the road and striking something else instead will be considered an at-fault collision claim.

-You are better off hitting the object verse with the chance of causing more damage.
+You are better off hitting the object instead of taking the chance of causing more damage.
 Only drive around an object if you have plenty of time to safely get around it.